sackramento/savant-button/README.md

 This browser extension adds a small 📊 button next to player names on fantasy baseball sites to open the player's Baseball Savant page in a floating preview.

 ### ✅ Supported Sites
-- ESPN Fantasy Baseball
+- ESPN
-- CBS Sports Fantasy
+- CBS
-- Yahoo Fantasy Baseball
+- Yahoo
 - NFBC
 - Underdog Fantasy